junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Sam goes back to the room now crowded with people.

 Dean stands at the threshold of the cabin, looking up at the sky.
 "Cas," he whispers under his breath, thinking.
 He has to pause there for a second too long to compose his thoughts.
-He remembers the last wounded look on Cas's face when he couldn't help snapping at him and the angel decided to run away to Scotland and Italy.
+He remembers the last wounded look on Cas's face when he couldn't help snapping at him, and the angel decided to run away to Scotland and Italy.

 He lets his breath out, long and slow.
 "I'm not mad at you, Cas," he tells the sky slowly.
 "Please, we can fix this, together.
-You and me, whatever we did, " -- he managed to use "we" instead of "you" there, forcing himself to not turn to the angry Hulk mode again, "we can fix this.
+You and me, whatever we did, " -- he managed to use "we" instead of "you" there, forcing himself not to turn into the angry Hulk mode again, "we can fix this.
 We can save lives." *I can save you,* his mind supplies, when his voice is choked in the throat, *like all those times you saved me.*

 *Come back to me, Cas.
 Please.*